 There are two different types of military boards that can review your discharge papers.
 One is the Discharge Review Board (DRB) and the other is the Board of Correction for Military Records (BCMR).
 Each board has different authority, timelines, restrictions, and limitations.
 This section will discuss the DRB.
 For a discussion about the BCMR, click here.

-First, you’ll want to request a copy of your military personnel and medical records, as well as copies of any trial records if you endured a court martial.
+First, you’ll want to have your court martial lawyer request a copy of your military records, including your military medical records, as well as copies of any trial records if you endured a court martial.
 DO THIS IMMEDIATELY, as retrieving these records can take months.
 You then apply to the DRB online or via mail at the addresses provided below.
-To be successful, packages must show that your discharge was “improper” or “inequitable.”
+To be successful, packages must show that your military discharge was “improper” or “inequitable.”
 Improper means factually incorrect or inconsistent with the law.

 Generally, DRBs can upgrade the character of a discharge or change the reason for a discharge.
 However, DRBs cannot modify a discharge awarded at a General Court Martial, nor can a DRB change a discharge to or from medical retirement or medical discharge.
 For those types of actions, the Vet would need to apply to the BCMR.

 Probably not a bad idea.
-There are studies that show applicants with legal representation are far more likely to receive upgrades than those without.
+There are studies that show applicants with a military lawyer or military attorney are far more likely to receive upgrades than those without.
 This is likely due to the complex requirements and standards involved.
 An experienced military lawyer will know how to address those standards, what kind of evidence supports it, and how to argue “improper” or “inequitable.”
 In addition, having a lawyer may help you get reconsideration of a denied DRB request.
 That said, the internet is FULL of helpful sites and “how to” guides that will assist you if you decide to “go it alone”.

 But you shouldn’t need to spend a fortune to get a lawyer’s help.
 There are many Veteran’s Service Organizations (VSOs) and other Vet-focused groups that offer pro bono or low cost assistance with DRB packages.
 There are thousands of Vets seeking these services and resources are limited so you may be required to establish financial need.
 Also, depending on the complexity of your case, many experienced military lawyers will reduce their “standard” cost to assist you.
 At KML, we try to make our fees affordable to all who need us.
 In fact, if you feel like you need help but can’t afford it, please visit our Pro Bono Page.